SekharSunkara6/Spur-Ai-Support-Agent/README.md

 - Domain knowledge is prompt‑based, not a full knowledge base or RAG system.
 - No auth; conversations are anonymous and keyed by a random `sessionId`.
-- Single provider (OpenAI), single model, no provider abstraction.
+- Single provider (OpenRouter), single model, no provider abstraction.

 **Future improvements:**